How to Detox your LiverJul 08, 2022

 Trudy: Wonderful, really great.
 And I'm sure the fact that you are supporting the physical body with all these other modalities would make the therapy aspects much more effective.

-Dr. Ameet: That's exactly what I write in my book, because if your body is unhealthy, your cortisol levels are imbalanced then your brain has a harder time creating new nervous connections even after emotional releases.
+Dr. Ameet: That's exactly what I write in my holistic medicine books, because if your body is unhealthy, your cortisol levels are imbalanced then your brain has a harder time creating new nervous connections even after emotional releases.
 However, if there's normal levels of cortisol and other hormones and your body is clean then when you do an emotional release the way your brain makes new nervous connections is much easier.
 So emotional healing and counseling you get better results when your body is healthier and that is why.

 Trudy: What a great combination?